-Your reaction to what has happened depends to some extend on what your relationship/marriage was like before you partner had the accident.
+Your reaction to what has happened depends to some extent on what your relationship/marriage was like before your partner had the accident.

 If you can identify yourselves in all of this then it might help to know that this is quite normal for someone with post-concussive symptoms.
 The brain has had a disruption of its’ network and things are not quite working like they used to.

 Sadly, the problem could be even worse if your partner or spouse has played a contact sport.
 See Elly’s article on Chronic Traumatic Encephalopathy – CTE and your relationship.